koby-nob/osTicket-Installation/README.md

 </p>
 <p>

-    - If you see congratulations page, it means installation is succesful.
+    - If you see congratulations page, it means installation is successful.
     - The next step is to browse to the help desk login page: http://localhost/osTicket/scp/login.php